Absentee & 1-Stop Early Voting Information

-Obtain witness/Mark Ballot: In the presence of one witness, the voter should mark the ballot, or if the voter is unable to mark the ballot, shall cause it to be marked according to the voter’s instructions.
+Obtain witness/Mark Ballot: In the presence of TWO witnesses or one notary, the voter should mark the ballot, or if the voter is unable to mark the ballot, shall cause it to be marked according to the voter’s instructions.
 (A witness should not observe so closely that they are able to see what votes the voter marked.
 What is required is that the witness sees the that the voter is voting the ballot.)
 Prohibited witnesses: 1.
 A person who is under 18; 2.
 An individual who is a candidate for nomination or election to such office, unless the voter is the candidate’s near relative; 3.
 Additionally, if the voter is a patient or resident of a hospital, clinic, nursing home, or rest home, the following people are also prohibited from serving as a witness on the absentee ballot: a.
 An owner, manager, director, employee of the hospital, clinic, nursing home, or rest home in which the voter is a patient or resident; b.
 An individual who holds any elective office under the United States, this State, or any political subdivision of this State; c.
 An individual who holds any office in a State, congressional district, county, or precinct political party or organization, or who is a campaign manager or treasurer for any candidate or political party; provided that a delegate to a convention shall not be considered a party office.
 Certification of Witness & Assistants: 1.
-The voter’s witness must, after observing the voter marking the ballot, complete and sign the envelope in the space designated as Witness Certification; 2.
+The voter’s witnesses must, after observing the voter marking the ballot, complete and sign the envelope in the space designated as Witnesses or notary, certify below; 2.
 Any person who assisted the voter must sign and date the certificate in the proper place on the envelope.
 After Marking the Ballot: Once the ballot is marked, the voter or a person assisting the voter must: 1) seal the ballot and document in the container-return envelope and 2) complete the Absentee Application and Certificate on the ballot container-return envelope.
 Return the Voted Ballot: For civilian absentee voters, once the Absentee Application and Certificate is fully executed with all relevant signatures, the voted ballot (placed inside the container-return envelope) must be returned to the county board of elections no later than 5:00 PM on Election Day.
 Absentee ballots received after 5:00 PM on Election Day will be timely only if they are received by mail no later than 5:00 PM on the third day following the date of the election, and bear a postmark that is dated on or before Election Day.
 The envelope may be mailed or delivered in person to either the county board of elections office.
 Only the voter or the voter’s near relative or county board of elections MAT team member may take possession of the absentee ballot for purposes of returning the ballot to the board of elections.
 All in-person returned ballots will be logged in by the person returning the absentee ballot.

 One-Stop Absentee Voting (Early Voting)